-I guess I must choose my most famous work, my portrait of the late Queen Elizabeth II.
+I must choose my most famous work, my portrait of the late Queen Elizabeth II.

-In 2003, I was approached to create the first-ever officially commissioned 3D/holographic portrait of Her Majesty the Queen for The Jersey Heritage Trust to commemorate the Island of Jerseys 800-year allegiance to the English throne.
-The project was conducted as a creative collaboration with graphic designer, now artist, Chris Levine.
+In 2003, I was approached to create the first-ever officially commissioned 3D/holographic portrait of Her Majesty the Queen for The Jersey Heritage Trust to commemorate the Island of Jersey's 800-year allegiance to the English throne.
+The project was conducted as a collaboration with my former agent, a designer and now an artist, Chris Levine, who obtained the commission after showing the client my holographic portraits.

-Prior to the commission, I was the only holographic portrait artist working in the UK and had already come close to shooting several members of the Royal family.
-The Queen had also previously unveiled two of my holographic works and received one as a gift, and so when the opportunity arose it felt like it was destiny.
+Before the commission, I was the only holographic portrait artist working in the UK and had already come close to shooting several members of the Royal family.
+The Queen had also previously unveiled two of my holographic works and received one as a gift, and so when the opportunity arose, it felt like it was destiny.
 More surprising was the fact that the Jersey Heritage Trust / The States of Jersey agreed to commission a holographic portrait in the first place.
 It was a great risk on their part, but one that has certainly paid off.

-I agreed to shoot and create the portrait only six weeks prior to the first sitting and, in that short time, needed to design, build, program and test a completely new 3D camera system, as well as set up my studio in Buckingham Palace.
+I agreed to shoot and create the portrait only six weeks before the first sitting and, in that short time, needed to design, build, program, and test a completely new 3D camera system, as well as set up my studio in Buckingham Palace.
 It was an intense period.
 When the day of the shoot finally arrived, I just got on with the job.
 It was only afterwards that I realised the enormity of the project.
 This was not only the first-ever holographic portrait of any member of the Royal family, but a holographic portrait of one of the most famous and photographed people in history.

 Whilst the commission called for a stately and elegant portrait, my objective was to create a starkly realistic portrait, in a manner never-before-seen in Royal portraiture, and in the style of my other holographic portraits.
 I chose a simple composition, with the Queen facing forwards in front of a plain black background, to emphasise her presence and life-force such that, when looking into her eyes, viewers would have an intimate feeling of meeting and of knowing her.
 I also wished to create a work that would preserve this essence of entity for posterity.
-I think I achieved these ambitions.'
+I think I achieved these ambitions.

-The portrait has since been described as one of the most iconic portraits of the Queen ever made and was used extensively to commemorate the Queens Platinum Jubilee and subsequently her death in 2022.
-The portrait was also voted by visitors to the National Portrait Gallery in London as their favourite portrait and it adorned the front cover of Time Magazine, the world's first postage stamp to contain a hologram of a Head of State, and the world's first £100 banknote.
+The portrait has since been described as one of the most iconic portraits of the Queen ever made and was used extensively to commemorate the Queen's Platinum Jubilee and subsequently her death.
+The portrait was also voted by visitors to the National Portrait Gallery in London as their favourite portrait, and it adorned the front cover of Time Magazine, the world's first postage stamp to contain a hologram of a Head of State, and the world's first £100 banknote.
 It will inevitably come to define my work in holographic portraiture.